DTJF/libpruio/src/doc/_1_features.md

 - get configured and used (the default), or

-- get switched of (ie. to reduce power consumption). or
+- get switched of (ie. to reduce power consumption), or

 - get ignored (no subsystem access, just evaluate the initial state).